sravani-jakkula/GDP-Project/README2.md

 </dependency>

 ### Asset table
-I facing issues with the asset assigned date if we assign an asset to a particular person on this day it was not taking today’s date it is taking tomorrows date
+I am facing issues with the asset assigned date if we assign an asset to a particular person on this day it was not taking today’s date it is taking tomorrows date

+### My Profile
+In my profile field, user should be able to edit his/her information if needs to make any chnages.
+Have to add edit button and my asset component need to be added where user can track his asset request and list of assets assigned to him.